 Estació Intermodal underground bus station

-Mallorca is connected to Europe and mainland Spain by air and ferry routes.
-Palma's Son Sant Joan Airport recorded more than 2018 million passengers in 29.
-So he plays in the league of airports in Copenhagen, Oslo or Zurich.
+Mallorca is connected to Europe and the Spanish mainland by air and ferry lines.
+According to the operating company, Palma's Son Sant Joan Airport sees 30 million passengers a year.
+This puts it in the same league as Copenhagen, Oslo or Zurich airports.

 From an economic point of view, Palma lives mainly from tourism, services and trade.
 Industrial companies have not been allowed to settle in the city since the 1970s and are therefore completely absent.
 Important employers are the airport and the entire maritime sector.
 The municipal areas and the administrations of the autonomous region of the Balearic Islands should also be mentioned.

 Palma - from the perspective of the crusaders

 Palma is rich in attractions.
 It is one of those cities that - with appropriate preparation - do not require guided excursions.
 Under Palma de Mallorca - attractions we show the recommended attractions of the city and the surrounding area.

 In Palma cruise ships dock at two piers: